 - Underwriting Process: The lender will review your application, perform a credit check, and possibly require a home appraisal to confirm the value of your property.
 This process assesses your risk as a borrower.

-The Process of Appraisal for Home Equity Loans
+The Appraisal Process for Home Equity Loans

 - Types of Appraisals: